Skinz3/Snap/Readme.md

 # Hi there

   Snap is a game engine on top of SFML.NET proving a lot of utility and an architectural proposal to make a 2D game.
-  Written in C# .NET Core 3.1, this library is multiplateform.
+  Written in C# .NET Core 3.1, this library is multiplatform.

   ![](https://www.repostatus.org/badges/latest/wip.svg)